deterministic-arts/DartsCLNetworkAddress/README.md

    Answers true, if _value_ is an instance of class `ipv4-address`.

- - *Type* `ipv6-address`

-   Instances of this type represent IPv6 network addresses.
-The canonical representation are 8 limbs of up to four hexadecimal digits, separated by
-   colons: `x:x:x:x:x:x:x:x` (and subject to further canonicalization rules.)
-   The CPL is `ipv6-address`, `structure-object`, `t`.

  - *Generic Function* `ipv6-address` _value_ &rarr; _address_

    Ensures, that _value_ is an instance of type `ipv6-address` coercing it